ljsinclair/featurebase-docs/docs/community/com-config/com-config-authentication.md

 grand_parent: Community
 ---

+# How do I setup TLS authentication for FeatureBase Community?

 You can enable TLS authentication for FeatureBase Community by adding values to `/<featurebase-install-directory/featurebase.conf`.

 ## Before you begin